yegor256/blog/static/elegant-objects.md

 programming, from an idealistic and, maybe, a bit futuristic point of view.
-There are 23 independent recommendations for a practical OOP designer on how to make code cleaner, classes more solid and architure more visible.
+There are 23 independent recommendations for a practical OOP designer on how to make code cleaner, classes more solid and architecture more visible.

 <!--more-->